AnggaR96s/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?